R-Security/punnet_square/README.md

 Easy to use, changeable values, less storage space, efficient and most importantly, contains error detection functionality.
 # Example-
         rR = wrong genotype, shouldn't have small "r" before the capital "R".
-         The program automatically identifies this error and prompts the user with the correct values according to the number of times the error has occured
+         The program automatically identifies this error and prompts the user with the correct values according to the number of times the error has occurred